jilavsky/SAXS_IgorCode/README.md

 https://www.youtube.com/channel/UCDTzjGr3mAbRi3O4DJG7xHA

-At this time this is under construction.
+At this time this site is under construction.

 However, the code here is updated with working beta versions as they are available.
+If you want to live dangerously or are told that you should install by JI, then download and manually install the latest version.
+If you find bug, let me know!